cgspeck/joplin-server-ffs/README.md

-# Joplin Server Fast Found Fixes
+# Joplin Server Fast Fixes and Solutions

 Duct-tape, glue and WD-40 which is required for the Joplin server to actually start.